Mount Rainier: Fauna

-The mountain supports a wide variety of animal life, including several species that are protected on the state or federal level, like the northern spotted owl.
+The mountain supports a wide variety of animal life, including several species protected at the state or federal level, like the northern spotted owl.
 Efforts are also being made to reintroduce native species that had locally been hunted to extinction, like the Pacific fisher.
 There are sixty-five types of mammals living on the mountain, including cougars, mountain goats, marmots, and elk.
 Common reptiles and amphibians include garter snakes, frogs, and salamanders.
 There are many types of birds found throughout the different elevations on the mountain, but while some live there all year, many are migratory.
 Salmon and trout species use the rivers formed by the glaciers, and though the lakes stopped being stocked in 1972, thirty lakes still have reproducing populations.